Part I: From scenic to semantic

 Design for ambiguity

 Unlike interfaces with clear affordances, semantic systems must handle uncertainty, multiple interpretations, and evolving intent.
-Design guardrails that support user agency, set boundaries for system behavior, and clarify what’s negotiable versus what’s fixed.
+Design guardrails that set boundaries for system behavior and clarify what’s fixed versus what’s negotiable.

 Test for understanding

-Traditional usability testing asks, “Can users complete the task?”
-Semantic testing asks, “Does the system understand what users actually want to accomplish?”
+Traditional usability asks, “Can users complete this task?”
+Semantic testing asks, “Does the system understand what users want to accomplish?”
 Test for alignment, not just transactional success.

 Interfaces won’t disappear.
 They’ll become more ephemeral, adaptive, and aligned with intent.
 As systems grow more interpretive, the human side of design becomes more critical, not less.